 Asylum

 Book Synopsis Asylum Piece and Other Stories by : Anna Kavan

-Download or read book Asylum Piece and Other Stories written by Anna Kavan and published by Peter Owen Modern Classic.
+Download or read book Asylum Piece and Other Stories written by Anna Kavan and published by Peter Owen Publishers.
 This book was released on 2001 with total page 232 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: "This collection of stories, mostly interlinked and largely autobiographical, chart the descent of the narrator from the onset of neurosis to final incarceration at a Swiss clinic.
 The sense of paranoia, of persecution by a foe or force that is never given a name evokes The Trial by Franz Kafka, the writer with whom Kavan is most often compared, though Kavan's deeply personal, restrained and almost foreign-accented style has no true model.
 The same characters who recur throughout -- the protagonist's unhelpful 'advisor', the friend/lover who abandons her at the clinic, and an assortment of deluded companions -- are sketched without a trace of the rage, self-pity or sentiment that have marked more recent prozac memoirs." -- From publisher's website.

+Asylum